dgraph-io/dgraph-docs/content/dgraph-overview.md

 Dgraph is not a layer on top of another SQL or No-SQL database such as Postgres or MongoDB.
 Instead, Dgraph is a new database built from the ground-up to manage data natively in graphs.
 Dgraph reads data from disk, accesses RAM, and talks over the network using HTTP and gRPC.
-A single Dgraph database instance consists of multiple entitles, described below in [Dgraph architecture](#dgraph-architecture), but these three entities work together in a single layer.
+A single Dgraph database instance consists of multiple entities, described below in [Dgraph architecture](#dgraph-architecture), but these three entities work together in a single layer.

 ### What's behind Dgraph's GraphQL endpoints?